|

 many more.

-Why should it require a computer to
+Why should it require

-fraud? |
+or just plain fraud? |

 Scammed by public servants?
 Politicians? |

-Fortunately, unlike many books, the code in
+Fortunately, unlike many books,

-written only once, and thus, cannot be confused.
+are written only once, and thus, cannot be confused.
 Our conclusion

 can be confirmed, absolutely, with a computer.
 According to

-code, only "foreign earned income" is taxable for
+code, only "Foreign earned income" is taxable for

 U.S. citizens.
 Do you have any? |